 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The University employs multiple investment managers, of which each has specific maturity assignments related to the operating funds.
 The funds are structured with different layers of liquidity.
 Funds expected to be used within one year are invested in money market instruments.
 Core operating funds are invested in longer maturity investments.
 Core operating funds investment manager's performance benchmarks are Barclays 1-3 year Government Credit Bond Index and the Barclays Capital Intermediate Aggregate Bond Index.
 The University's manager guidelines provide that the average weighted duration of the portfolio, including option positions, not vary from that of their respective performance benchmarks by more than +/-20%.
-At June 30, 2010, all of the System's restricted cash and investments had maturities less than one year.
+At June 30, 2011, all of the System's nonpooled cash and cash equivalents had maturities less than one year.
+Claim on cash and on pooled investment pool.
+At June 30, 2011, the University's operating internal investment portfolio had an effective duration of 1 year.
+The operating internal investment pool consists of money market funds and other short-term investments (57%), stocks (11%) and long-term investments such as corporate bonds and government securities (32%).